Setting Up Invoice Formats

 File header and trailer

 section includes options for including a row of summary information at the beginning and/or end of every file (the date the batch was run and the total number of invoices, for example).
-You might also choose to specify a constant value to appear at the beginning or end of the file, such as "Acme Company Legal Invoices."
+You might also select to specify a constant value to appear at the beginning or end of the file, such as "Acme Company Legal Invoices."

 Invoice header and trailer

 The Invoice header and Invoice trailer sections include options for including a row of summary information at the beginning and/or end of every invoice.
-You might also choose to specify one or more constant values to appear at the beginning or end of each invoice.
+You might also select to specify one or more constant values to appear at the beginning or end of each invoice.

 • Include unique header row at the beginning of each invoice